denoland/deno/website/manual.md

 - Support TypeScript out of the box.

-- Like the browser, allows imports from URLs:
+- Uses "ES Modules" and does not support `require()`.
+Like the browser, allows imports from URLs:

   ```ts
   import * as log from "https://deno.land/std/log/mod.ts";